 And there you have it: the foundational components of Mind Mantra Yoga that have formed both the personalized coaching method that I teach, as well as the free content & resources I’ve been creating over the last few years that I’ll be adding to this site regularly – as fast as I can.

 About the Author

-Lauren Davidson is the creator of Mind Mantra Yoga, which provides free and low-cost resources for optimal management of symptoms of physical & mental illness as well as individualized coaching.
-She has been in recovery from PTSD, Bipolar 2, and Bulimia for over 10 years, during which time she has done pro-bono and charity work with at-risk populations for trauma-related mental illness such as disabled Veterans, the homeless, and LGBTQ youth.
-Lauren earned her Bachelor’s degree from the University of Florida and her Juris Doctor from New York Law School, where she specialized in Mental Disability Law.
-You can e-mail her at email@example.com.
+Lauren Davidson-Ibarra is the creator of Mind Mantra Yoga, a 501(c)(3) Nonprofit Organization promoting education and empowerment for survivors of trauma, addiction, and mental illness.
+She has been in recovery from PTSD, bipolar disorder, and an eating disorder for over 10 years, during which time she has done pro-bono and charity work with at-risk populations for trauma-related mental illness such as disabled Veterans, the homeless, and LGBTQ youth.
+Lauren earned her Bachelor’s degree from the University of Florida and her J.D. from New York Law School, where she specialized in Mental Disability Law.
+She is a licensed attorney in the State of California, and a Managing Partner at Astral Law Group, P.C.
+You can e-mail her at [email protected]

 This Post Has 9 Comments